Data-Science-for-Linguists-2025/Chinese-English-Code-Switching-Analysis/README.md

 - **Detect Code-Switching**: Identify instances of code-switching between Chinese and English in Stack Exchange posts.
 - **Contextual Influence**: Investigate how context and discourse domain influence the use of code-switching in posts.
-- **Frequency Analysis**: Measure the frequency of code-switching and analyze its patterns across different domains (e.g., technical vs. non-technical topics).
+- **Frequency Analysis**: Measure the frequency of code-switching and analyze its patterns across different domains/topics.

 ## Data Collection